Fleckism/SecurityPlus/My linked notes/reconnaissance.md

 - Passive types
 - Active types

+From a penetration tester or threat actor perspective, ==network reconnaissance== will typically aim to discover the following:
+-   Default gateway (the router connecting the subnet to other networks).
+-   DNS server (used to resolve host names on the network).
+-   Whether any network directory/authentication and application servers are present.
+-   Whether any host/client access devices are present.
+-   Whether any other types of devices (embedded systems or appliances) are present.

 **Network reconnaissance... is it the same as Evaluate attack surface**
 ### [[Fingerprinting]]
 Host discovery scan vs